shervinsafavi/cmclab/_members/claire-sturgill.md

   github: cesturgill
 ---

 I am a PhD student in the CMC lab, studying the mechanisms underlying internal decisions, with a focus on perceptual multistability.
-In my research I analyze the dynamics of neural activity during perceptual switching and model perceptual dominance as the result of a value-based decision-process.
+In my research, I analyze the dynamics of neural activity during perceptual switching and model perceptual dominance as the result of a value-based decision-process.